solana-foundation/developer-content/docs/intro/dev.md

 ### Onchain Program Development

 Onchain program development consists of either writing programs in Rust, C, or C++.
-First you'll need to make sure you have Rust intalled on your machine.
+First you'll need to make sure you have Rust installed on your machine.
 You can do this with the following command:

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

-You'll need to have the
+You'll then need to have the
 [Solana CLI installed](https://docs.solanalabs.com/cli/install) to compile and deploy your programs.
 You can install the Solana CLI by running the following
 command: